sbmlteam/deviser/docs/src/source/getting_started.rst

-Samples of definitions output by Deviser Edit are included in the samples directory within the Deviser distribution and the full text of the XML definition created by the examples used in this manual is given in Appendix A. Note it is not necessary to use Deviser Edit to produce this XML definition; the definition can be produced by hand but should match the format used in the samples provided.
+Samples of definitions output by Deviser Edit are included in the samples directory within the Deviser distribution and the full text of the XML definition created by the examples used in this manual is given in :ref:`descrip`.
+Note it is not necessary to use Deviser Edit to produce this XML definition; the definition can be produced by hand but should match the format used in the samples provided.